-Pathway 1.2b Community 1.2 to 1.1
+Pathway 1.2a Community 1.2 to 1.1

 Time without fire.
-Black spruce seedlings and saplings mature into a needleleaf woodland or open needleleaf forest.
+Black spruce seedlings and saplings mature into a stunted woodland.

-Pathway 1.2a Community 1.2 to 1.3
+Pathway 1.2b Community 1.2 to 1.3

 A fire sweeps through and incinerates much of the above ground vegetation.
 Because of the associated cold and wet soils, this site commonly experiences low-severity fires.
 Minimal proportions of the organic mat are typically removed.
 The pre-fire vegetation generally reestablishes quickly from below ground root systems and rhizomes.